Are you thinking of using WordPress to create and sell your online courses?

-Many course creators offer a free or discounted sign up period to a select number of students.
-They then meet with the students and ask for candid feedback on the content quality and overall experience of the course.
-This gives you a chance to make the necessary tweaks and bring your course from “good” to “excellent”.
+Once beta participants have a chance to experience the course for themselves, it’s a good practice for you, the course creator, to meet with the students and ask for candid feedback on the quality of content and overall experience of the course.
+This gives you a chance to make any necessary tweaks to the course content and the overall user experience so you can take your online course from “good” to “excellent”.

 Use secure hosting to support steady and growing traffic numbers

-A reliable, secure WordPress hosting solution will support fluctuating traffic numbers as your online course grows in popularity.
+A reliable, secure WordPress LMS hosting solution will support fluctuating traffic numbers as your online course grows in popularity.
 A good hosting provider also helps keep your site safe (or safer) from hackers.

 Protect data with an SSL certificate

-On the one hand, this means that you have flexibility and an unparalleled opportunity to be original.
+On the one hand, this means that you have the flexibility and an unparalleled opportunity to be original.
 On the other hand, it means that there’s a lot of setup work involved.

-Finding the right theme for your online course website means that you need to be clear on what kind of a layout you want, how many menus you’ll be using, whether you’re hosting videos or just written content, etc.
+Finding the right LMS theme for your online course website means that you need to be clear on what kind of layout you want, how many menus you’ll be using, whether you’re hosting videos or just written content, etc.

 Fortunately, many of the more flexible WordPress themes (like Beaver Builder, for example) come with templates that save you the hassle of DIY-ing it all.

-Use a course plugin with structure and flexibility
+Choose an online course plugin with structure and flexibility

 Not necessarily.
 If you’re having trouble finding the right balance in your tech stack, take time to review our guide: Online Business Tools Checklist: Do You Really Need To Pay For That New Tool?